alealegg/CS4641/index.md

 ### Performance Metrics
 We used several functions from sklearn to assess how effective our unsupervised learning algorithms performed.

     K-means:
         To analyze our results we used 3 metrics with output in the range [0,1], with 1 representing perfect clustering.

         Completeness measures if all members of a given class are in the same cluster.

         Homogeneity measures the degree to which clusters contain only data points that are members of a single class.

         Normalized mutual info returns the interdependence of the predicted and true values.

-*Completeness = 0.13
+        * Completeness = 0.13
-*Homogeneity = 0.12
+        * Homogeneity = 0.12
-*Normalized Mutual Info = 0.13
+        * Normalized Mutual Info = 0.13

         Based on the results we can conclude that our K-means clustering algorithm did not perform well.
 This is corroborated by the graphs with points labelled by ground truth showing poor clustering.

-DBSCAN
+        DBSCAN:

         We used the Davies-Bouldin Score which measures the average similarity measure of each cluster with its most similar cluster.
 Ideally the value is 0.

         Davies-Bouldin Score = 1.43

         This score and our number of 21 clusters when ideally we would have only 2 indicates that the DBSCAN algorithm did not perform well for our dataset.

 ## Supervised Learning